-This article has been updated to reflect the latest HRMI data.
+This article has been updated to reflect 2019 HRMI data.

 Media stories of disappearances, arbitrary and illegal arrests, and extrajudicial killings are now so commonplace in Mexico that they almost seem normal.
 But the Human Rights Measurement Initiative’s new data measuring respect for civil and political rights in Mexico show that this situation is not normal at all.

 Indeed, Mexicans know this is far from what they deserve, and protest loudly.
 There were huge protests when 43 students from a teacher training college were forcibly disappeared at the hands of police and organised crime in September 2014, and again when leading investigative journalist Javier Valdez was killed in broad daylight in May 2017.

 These are just a couple of the most prominent cases of serious human rights violations that have occurred in Mexico.
 In 2017 alone, 12 journalists and media workers were killed and more than 34,000 people remain registered as missing.

 The chart below summarises Mexico’s performance across 12 human rights.
 In this chart, each row represents a right.
 The higher the country’s score is (longer in row length), the better the performance of the country on that human right.